pharmbio/pharmbio_package/docs/blog/posts/hello-world.md

 # Hello world!

-While post URLs are dynamically computed, the built-in blog plugin ensures that all links from and to posts and a post's assets are correct.
+While post URLs html are dynamically computed, the built-in blog plugin ensures that all links from and to posts and a post's assets are correct.
 If you want to link to a post, just use the path to the Markdown file as a link reference (links must be relative):

 [Hello World!](blog/posts/hello-world.md)

-Linking from a post to a page, e.g. the index, follows the same method:
+Linking HTML from a post to a page, e.g. the index, follows the same method:

 [Authors](../authors.md)